 grade value + 1for AP/IB/College Prep courses

-So we omitted the courses credits, but we've taken into account the level of the course.
+So we omitted the courses credits, but we've taken into account the difficulty of the course.
 And finally, we have

 So if you're taking into account both credits and course difficulty, then the result is: